Acceptance and Commitment (ACT) Therapists in Philadelphia, PA

 Verified Verified

-I am a generalist with training in Motivational Interviewing (MI), Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+I am a generalist with training in Motivational Interviewing (MI), Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy ( ACT).

-I believe in a strengths-based approach to treatment, which means I start by working to understand who my client is, what their concerns/goals are, and how they can best be approached.
-This allows me to collaborate with my clients to develop effective coping skills for substance use, harm reduction, anxiety, depression, adjustment to aging, grief, relationship stress and boundary setting, or reactions to trauma.
+I believe in a strengths-based approach to treatment, which means I start by working to understand who my client is, what their concerns are, and what goals they want to achieve.
+This allows me to collaborate with my clients to develop effective coping skills for anxiety, depression, adjustment to aging, grief, relationship stress, substance use, boundary setting, or reactions to trauma.
 I also have experience with queer populations (LGBTQ+).
-I am a Licensed Clinical Social Worker (LCSW) in Pennsylvania with 10 years of professional experience in nonprofit and an additional 5 years in therapy practice.
+I am a Licensed Clinical Social Worker (LCSW) in Pennsylvania with 5 years in therapy practice and 15 years of professional experience in nonprofit.

-I am a generalist with training in Motivational Interviewing (MI), Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+I am a generalist with training in Motivational Interviewing (MI), Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy ( ACT).

-I believe in a strengths-based approach to treatment, which means I start by working to understand who my client is, what their concerns/goals are, and how they can best be approached.
-This allows me to collaborate with my clients to develop effective coping skills for substance use, harm reduction, anxiety, depression, adjustment to aging, grief, relationship stress and boundary setting, or reactions to trauma.
+I believe in a strengths-based approach to treatment, which means I start by working to understand who my client is, what their concerns are, and what goals they want to achieve.
+This allows me to collaborate with my clients to develop effective coping skills for anxiety, depression, adjustment to aging, grief, relationship stress, substance use, boundary setting, or reactions to trauma.
 I also have experience with queer populations (LGBTQ+).
-I am a Licensed Clinical Social Worker (LCSW) in Pennsylvania with 10 years of professional experience in nonprofit and an additional 5 years in therapy practice.
+I am a Licensed Clinical Social Worker (LCSW) in Pennsylvania with 5 years in therapy practice and 15 years of professional experience in nonprofit.

 (267) 754-9212 View (267) 754-9212